Measles Vaccine

 -

-Extremely rare phenomena
+Extremely rare side effects

 - Fever: temperature may rise within 3-7 days after vaccination.
 You can administer an analgesic to help relieve pain or reduce fever.